jlirette075/ISQA-3420/DFD Dictionary.md

 ##Entities
-**Developer**: Has the ability to submit a softare package and receive license and vulnerability information from that software package or other software packages in the License and Vulnerability DB.
+**Developer**: Has the ability to submit a software package and receive license and vulnerability information from that software package or other software packages in the License and Vulnerability DB.

 **Manager**: Has the ability to create and update policies from the policy DB as well as retrieve a policy from the DB by giving the policy name.